Ricardo Rosario: Associate justice of the Supreme Court

-On October 8, 2020, President Rodrigo Duterte appointed Rosario Associate Justice of the Supreme Court.
+On October 8, 2020, President Rodrigo Duterte appointed Rosario as an associate justice of the Supreme Court.
 Rosario filled the post vacated by Supreme Court Associate Justice Jose Reyes Jr., who had retired that September.
-He was chosen out of six other potential candidates, Court of Appeals (CA) Associate Justices Ramón Cruz, Japar Dimaampao, Jhosep López, Eduardo Peralta Jr., and María Filomena Singh, as well as Court Administrator Midas Márquez.
+He was chosen out of six other potential candidates, Court of Appeals (CA) Associate Justices Ramon Cruz, Japar Dimaampao, Jhosep Lopez, Eduardo Peralta Jr., and María Filomena Singh, as well as Court Administrator Midas Marquez.

+Personal life

+Rosario is married to Maridur Virtucio-Rosario, deputy commissioner for operations of the Bureau of Internal Revenue since October 2023.
+They have three children.